Dorrothee/ChatGptEasy/README.md

 5. Run the TodoApplication.
 6. Open Postman and send different requests.
 7. Stop the TodoApplication.
+8. [Optional] Check the correctness of the program either by visiting the page of the server or exploring the created database.

 > **Feedback**
 > - Was it easy to complete the task using AI?
     > Yes, it was easy to complete this task using AI.
 > - How long did task take you to complete?
 (Please be honest, we need it to gather anonymized statistics)
     > About an hour and a half.
 > - Was the code ready to run after generation?
 What did you have to change to make it usable?
     > No, it was not ready to run after generation.
 Some pieces of code were incomplete.
 I had either to ask AI to provide me with more detailed code or adjust
     > the code in the IntelliJ using its hints.
 > - Which challenges did you face during completion of the task?
     > Generally, there were not so many challenges I faced during completion of the task.
 One confusing challenge was to determine dependencies with their versions
     > and configuration properties.
 > - Which specific prompts you learned as a good practice to complete the task?
     > A good practice to complete the task is to provide a detailed prompt with the task description, working environment and required tools to complete the task.